itexussoft/itexussoft.github.io/_posts/2016-04-12-project_structure.md

 A few years ago discussions about the way of project's sources and files are organized were like religious wars in _Java world_.

 But what is the matter today?
 Because even in current _JavaScript era_ I think this topic is still actual and those practices can be applied to projects also based on the new technologies.
-So, bellow are my notes I made at mentioned time.
+So, below are my notes I made at mentioned time.

 The are two fundamental ways to organise project's packages: _Package-by-layer_ and _Package-by-feature_.